cherryy102/moving-block/README.md

-# Moving block. click and hold to move
+# Moving block.
+Click and hold to move